 A review of various forms of psychopathology including addictive, adjustment, anxiety, childhood, dissociative, impulse control, mood, organic, personality, psychophysiological, schizophrenic, and sexual disorders.
 Based on a review of contemporary research findings, lectures and discussion will focus on the most relevant approaches for understanding, diagnosing, and treating psychological disorders.
 The biopsychosocial model will serve as a basis for explaining the etiology of psychological disorders, and discussion will focus on empirically supported interventions for treating these conditions.

 Requisite: PSYC 100 or consent of the instructor.
 Not open to first-year students.
 Limited to 40 students.
-Fall semester.
-Professor McQuade.2016-17: Offered in Fall 2016
+Spring semester.
+Professor McQuade.2018-19: Offered in Spring 2019

 The field of sports psychology examines psychological variables that impact athletic participation and behavior.
 This course introduces students to theories and research across diverse areas of psychology, including social, cognitive, developmental, and clinical.
 Topics will include the role of goals and equity in providing motivation, strategies for successful performance, the use of imagery, attributions for successful versus unsuccessful performance, the predictors of aggression, the causes of the “homefield choke,” effective approaches to coaching, the “hot-hand effect,” the role of personality, the predictors of injury, and the impact of gender on athletics.
 This course will involve intensive participation in class discussion and many written assignments.